SoumyaSagnik/Interview-Questions/readme.md

 ---

-49. **What is the difference between async/await and promises in JavaScript?
+35. **What is the difference between async/await and promises in JavaScript?
 When would you use one over the other, and how do you handle errors with async/await and promises?**
     <span style="color:yellow">[Flipkart, Landmark Group]</span>

 - async/await is a newer feature that was introduced in ES2017, while promises were introduced in ES6.
 - Async/await is built on top of promises and provides a more concise syntax for working with asynchronous code.
+It is syntactic sugar created on top of JavaScript Promises.
 - Promises are objects that represent a value that may not be available yet, but will be resolved at some point in the future.
 Promises have a `then` method that can be used to handle the resolved value and a `catch` method that can be used to handle the error.
 - Async/await allows us to write asynchronous code in a way that looks like synchronous code, which can be easier to read and understand.
 Withh async/await we use the `await` keyword to pause the execution of the function until the promise is resolved or rejected.

 **When to use what:**

 - Promises are more appropriate in cases where you need to perform `several` asynchronous operations in parallel.
 This is because promises can be chained together using the `then()` method, which allows you to execute several asynchronous operations concurrently.
-- Async/await is more appropriate in cases where you need to perform a `sequence` of asynchronous operations .
+- Async/await is more appropriate in cases where you need to perform a `sequence` of asynchronous operations.
 This is because async/await provides a more synchronous way of writing asynchronous code.
 - Promises are more appropriate in cases where you need to handle errors in a more fine-grained way.
 This is because promises allow you to handle errors on a per-operation basis using the `catch()` method.
 - Async/await is more appropriate in cases where you need to handle errors in a more centralized way.
 This is because you can use a single `try/catch` block around the entire sequence of asynchronous operations.